saipranathid/sdudigani_vsd-hdp/Day 6/README.md

   - Timing characteristics: Includes realistic gate delays to check for potential timing issues.
   - Synthesis-induced issues: Detects problems like glitches, race conditions, or unintended latches that might not appear in RTL simulation.

-- For the VSDBabySoC design, we perform synthesis using Yosys to generate the gate-level netlist, and then simulate this netlist using a suitable testbench.
+- For the VSDBabySoC design, we perform synthesis using Yosys to generate the gate-level netlist, and then simulate this netlist using a same testbench.
 The goal is to compare the post-synthesis simulation output with the pre-synthesis results.
 If both match, it validates that the design's logic and functionality are preserved through the synthesis process.

 - This step is critical for catching low-level issues early and ensuring the design is ready for downstream physical implementation.

+### Synthesis using Yosys

 </details>